 Its confusing and frustrating so we decided to step in and help….

-We put together comparison table of baggage allowances for major airlines worldwide.
+We put together a comparison calculator of baggage allowances for major airlines worldwide.

 This helpful guide will show you how to use it, what to look out for, alongside a few ways to save time, money, and stress before you fly.